camunda/camunda-docs/docs/components/modeler/camunda-modeler/model-your-first-diagram.md

 As with [Cloud Modeler](../cloud-modeler/model-your-first-diagram.md), you can now add new elements.

 3. On the left side of the screen you will find the element palette supported by the engine.
-Drag and drop the elements into the diagram:
+Drag and drop the elements onto the diagram:

 ![elements](./img/elements.png)